SilentDreamcast/gestureGlove/README.md

 # gestureGlove
-Wearable Keyboard is an wareble device recoginized the user hand gesture as using the keyboard.
-The core of the device is the Arduino Leonardo.
+gestureGlove is a wearable keyboard device that can recognize user hand gestures as a virtual keyboard.
+The core of the device is the Arduino Leonardo with an ATMEGA32u4 microcontroller.

 ## Getting Started